Frequently Asked Questions

 Please apply for your working with children check as soon as possible as applications can take 8 weeks or more to process.
 You can find more information by visiting workingwithchildren.vic.gov.au

-Many internships (WIL subjects) are competitive and may have eligibility requirements.
+Many work placements (WIL subjects) are competitive and may have eligibility requirements.
 Students must have completed at least 120 credit points to be eligible for most internships.
-For more information on the selection requirements check the subject descriptions or email firstname.lastname@example.org.
+For more information on the selection requirements check the subject descriptions or contact us to find out more.

-You are encouraged to find your host organisation for your internship or placement.
-Your Subject Coordinator, the ASSC College Experiential Learning Team and the Careers and Employability Team can provide guidance on how you can contact organisations directly, prepare your resume and prepare for selection interviews.
+You are encouraged to find your host organisation for your internship or placement (often referred to as "self-sourcing" a placement).
+Your Subject Coordinator, the Work Integrated Learning Teams, and the Career Ready Team can provide guidance on how you can contact organisations directly, prepare your resume and prepare for selection interviews.

-Will I be covered by La Trobe University insurance while I am on my internship?
+Will I be covered by La Trobe University insurance while I am on my internship / work placement?

 Yes.
 La Trobe University’s insurance covers students while they are on internship or placements.
 Students are required to complete a placement agreement which is signed by their host organisation supervisor and their subject coordinator.
 For more information about La Trobe University insurance, visit latrobe.edu.au/insurance.
 Detailed information is provided at specific subject inductions.